Reducing non-negativity over general semialgebraic sets to non-negativity over simple sets: Introduction

-An essential property of the copositive certificate is that $k$ and the degree of~$F$ in~\eqref{eq:defCopoCert} are known a priori (see Theorem~\ref{thm:ineqGen} for details).
-Namely, this degree is bounded by the maximum of the degree of $p$ and twice the degree of the polynomials defining the set $S$.
-This fact allows us to work in the finite dimensional space associated with polynomials of fixed degree.
-As a result, our proofs are done using convex analysis, making them more accessible to the optimization community.
-In contrast, the known proofs for the existence of SOS/SAGE/SONC certificates require the use of functional (infinite-dimensional) analysis and/or algebraic geometry.
+An essential property of our liftings is that their degree is known a priori (see Theorems~\ref{thm:mainCompGen} and~\ref{thm:ineqGen} for details).
+This degree is bounded by the maximum among the degree of $p$ and twice the degrees of the polynomials $g_j$, $j=1,\dots,m$.
+This fact allows us to work in the finite-dimensional vector space of fixed-degree polynomials.
+Thus, our proofs contrasts with the proofs of other well-known \germans{}, such as \cite{Puti93,schmudgen1991k}, which require infinite-dimensional algebraic geometry tools.
+Also, our lifting strategy fundamentally differs from the approaches that use the general \german{} by Marshall \citep[][Thm.
+5.4.4]{Marshall2008}, such as the SONC \german{} in~\citep[][Thm.
+4.8]{dressler2017positivstellensatz}, and the {\em sums of arithmetic-mean/geometric-means} (SAG) \german{} in~\citep[][Thm.
+4.2]{chandrasekaran2016relative}.
+Our liftings for unbounded sets are also distinct from homogenization-based techniques for unbounded sets, such as \cite{putinar1999solving,dickinson2015extension, mai2021positivity}, where the primary approach is to ``compactify" unbounded sets via homogenization.